ahmohbati/SecOn/FAQ.md

 Definition: A physical or virtual machine running the Security Onion operating system.<br>
 <br>
 **server** <br>
 Definition: A set of processes that receive data from sensors and allow analysts to see and investigate that data.
-The set of processes includes sguild, mysql, and snorby.
+The set of processes includes sguild, mysql, and optionally ELSA.
 The server is also responsible for ruleset management.<br>
 Naming convention: The collection of server processes has a server name separate from the hostname of the box.
 Security Onion always sets the server name to `securityonion`.<br>
 Configuration files: `/etc/nsm/securityonion/`<br>
 Controlled by:  `/usr/sbin/nsm_server` <br>